ankihg/trunks-of-seattle/README.md

 ```

 ## requests
-Requests can be made to the server to access and modify
+Requests can be made to the server to read and modify tree data in the MongoDB.

 ### authorization